Chaise 4B

-The Chaise 4B is an aircraft engine designed and built in France during the 1930s, unusual in being an inverted air-cooled 14º V-4.
+The Chaise 4B is an aircraft engine designed and built in France during the 1930s, unusual in being an inverted air-cooled 14º V4.

 Design and development

 During the early 1930s Societe Anonyme Omnium Metallurgique et Industriel / Etablissements Chaise et Cie, commonly known as Moteurs Chaise, designed and produced a compact lightweight four-cylinder aircraft engine developing 130–155 hp.
-To reduce overall dimensions and length of crankshaft Chaise designed an inverted V-4 with a very small vee angle of 14º.
+To reduce overall dimensions and length of crankshaft Chaise designed an inverted V4 with a very small vee angle of 14º.
 With staggered banks the 4B was both narrow and short.

 The light alloy (R.R.50) crankcase supported the major components of the engine.
 Heat treated steel cylinders were bolted to the crankcase and light alloy (R.R.50) cylinder heads were screwed onto the barrels.
 Accessories were mounted at the rear with magnetos driven by camshafts running either side of the crankcase, which also operated the valves by pushrods and rocker arms with triple concentric return springs.